Azure/AzureStack-QuickStart-Templates/office-2016-servers/README.md

 ### Skype for Business 2015

-Does install 3 Skype for Business - Front End Servers.
-Edge Sevrers required for publishing will come with an update.
+Does install 3 Skype for Business - Front End Servers and 2 Edge Servers

 #### Requirements not provided with the download
 Skype for Business 2015 ISO file stored in .\artifacts\SFB folder